ehbaker/Ice2ODocs/index.md

 # 'Tidy' Data

 ### Best practices for storing data
--Each variable forms a column
+- Each variable forms a column
--Each observation forms a row
+- Each observation forms a row
--Each observational unit forms a table
+- Each observational unit forms a table

 From Hadley Wickham's 'Tidy Data', 2014
 [Link] (https://www.jstatsoft.org/article/view/v059i10)